M4RC3L05/media-follower/README.md

 # Media follower

-A self host solution to watch for source releaes.
+A self host solution to watch for source.

-Available sources:

-- Itunes (album & songs)
-- blu-ray.com (bluray & 4k, & dvd)
+Check src/common/providers for the available inputs and outputs.